Christopher-Schulze/GooglePicz/README.md

 ## 🚧 Project Status: Early Development

-This project is currently in active development and not yet ready for production use.
+This project is **experimental** and not yet ready for production use.
 We're building a native desktop solution to fill the gap left by Google's lack of official desktop clients.
+Planned features like video playback, advanced search and face recognition are still under development.

 ## 🎯 Project Goals